Mosco-convergence of Cheeger energies on varying spaces satisfying curvature dimension conditions: Introduction

 More recently, in \cite{CarronMondelloTewodrose21,CarronMondelloTewodrose22} a Mosco-convergence type result was deduced for sequences of manifolds with Kato bounds on the Ricci curvature.
 This was achieved with a set of different techniques relying on stability properties of Dirichlet spaces (\cite{Kasue05,KuwaeShioya03}).

 In this note, we follow a direct Lagrangian approach, avoiding the use of \eqref{eq:Fisher Cheeger} and, more generally, of any Eulerian viewpoint in the main proof-argument until the point where the Lagrangian formulation of the nonsmooth calculus is proved to be equivalent to a relaxed notion (cf.\ \eqref{intro:claim}).
-For this equivalence, the bridge between the Lagrangian and Eulerian viewpoint is naturally played by the so-called Kuwada's lemma (see \cite{AmbrosioGigliSavare11-3}).
+For this equivalence, the bridge between the Lagrangian and Eulerian viewpoint is naturally played by the so-called Kuwada's Lemma (see \cite{AmbrosioGigliSavare11-3}).

-Since the curvature dimension conditions are formulated in terms of convexity of entropies of Wasserstein geodesics, our approach has the advantage of being direct and conceptually simple.
-Thanks to our methods, we are able to achieve Mosco-converge stability results covering a wide class of possible non-Riemannian spaces.
-Moreover, our strategy has the potential to deal with local curvature constraints, as it utimately looks at interpolations in bounded regions.
+Since the curvature dimension conditions are formulated in terms of the convexity of entropies of Wasserstein geodesics, our approach has the advantage of being direct and conceptually simple.
+Thanks to our methods, we are able to achieve Mosco-convergence stability results covering a wide class of possible non-Riemannian spaces.
+Moreover, our strategy has the potential to deal with local curvature constraints, as it ultimately looks at interpolations in bounded regions.
+On this note, we show in Proposition \ref{prop:liminf on open} and Proposition \ref{prop:liming BV on open} that it can be localized on open subsets, while in the forthcoming work \cite{AmbrosioNobiliRenziVitillaro26} we shall rigorously verify that uniformly local Riemannian Ricci curvature lower bounds are stable.
 Finally, as finite-dimensional ${\sf RCD}$-spaces are non-branching (\cite{Deng25}), all our results also apply in this case.